 Health Effects of Radon

-There are no known health effects connected with brief exposure to radon.
+There are no known acute health effects connected with brief exposure to radon.
 However, over longer periods of time, breathing air with too much radon increases a person’s risk of lung cancer.

 If you smoke and your home has high levels of radon, your risk of getting lung cancer is especially high.
 The Environmental Protection Agency (EPA) estimates that 86% of radon-related lung-cancer deaths occur among current or former smokers.
 Learn more.